This site (mcsw.ee) is run by Darren McSweeney.

 I do not have an ideological connection to any party in particular.
 I am not now, have never been and likely will never be a member of any political party.

-Every night, I consider the future of the country I call home and the vision — or lack thereof — of those elected to take us there.
+Outside my work, I consider the future of the country I call home and the policies and vision of those elected to take us there.

-I believe that I am permitted to express these thoughts in a reasonable manner as I see fit.
+I believe that I am permitted to express these thoughts in a reasonable manner, and I believe that all content on this site complies with the social media guides of my employment.